Tasting the street food is an essential part of experiencing the diversity of the regions of Italy.

 You can also taste simple and excellent ‘bruschette’ with good extra virgin olive oil and different types of bacon fat, or typical regional cooking, like the one from Sardinia with its young pork on the spit, lamb sausages, mutton soup and exquisite cheeses home made, while choirs were singing ‘a cappella’ amazing tunes.

 Don’t forget to visit the Castle!

 There is one real tourist attraction in Bracciano: the Castello Odescalchi (the Cstle of Ofescalchi family), featured below.
 However, the medieval lanes are romantic and evocative and worth exploring.
 Climbing the lane to the right of the castle walls visitors will find themselves in a place that time seems to have forgotten: a warren of winding, sloping medieval lanes and alleys.
-Around the far side of this little hilltop is a pretty belvedere with lovely peaceful views over Lake Bracciano and the green countryside speckled with olive groves and woodlands.
+Around the far side of this little hilltop is a pretty belvedere with lovely peaceful views over Bracciano Lake and the green countryside speckled with olive groves and woodlands.
 There are benches to sit on here, and also a path heading downhill through the countryside (perhaps towards the lake?).
-This was offically roped off on our last visit, although locals had moved the barrier aside (we didn’t investigate).
+This was officially roped off on our last visit, although locals had moved the barrier aside (we didn’t investigate).